USS Zafiro: History

+Cable cutting

+USS Zafiro executed the first historical known cut of seacables in 1898.
+The first attacks occurred in the Philippines, as Commodore George Dewey prepared for his extended stay in Manila Bay.
+When the Spanish governor-general refused to grant Dewey the use of the submarine cable from the Philippine capital Manila to Hong Kong, Dewey ordered the USS Zafiro to find and sever the cable.
+As part of the Spanish-American war she cuted in the Gulf of Manila the communication-cable connecting Manila to the Asian continent to isolate the Philippines from the rest of the world, as well as the cable connecting Manila to the Philippine city of Capiz and Capiz province.

 Later service

-Soon afterwards, on 20 Oct 1910, Zeeve sold her to the Government of Mexico.
+Soon afterwards, on 20 October 1910, Zeeve sold her to the Government of Mexico.
 In 1917, the vessel reappeared as the French-owned sailing vessel Bowler in a British Columbia shipyard, and refitted with wood planking.
 As such, this change made it hard for the owner to getting a marine rating from Bureau Veritas or Lloyd's of London, and – in 1918 – it was suggested that she be re-rigged into a coastal vessel.

-On 20 August 1919, it was re-registered in Panama, as the Belen Quezada, as the first international "flag of convenience" vessel, to run alcohol between Canada and the United States during Prohibition.
+On 20 August 1919, she was re-registered in Panama as the Belen Quezada, the first international "flag of convenience" vessel, to run alcohol between Canada and the United States during Prohibition.

 The vessel was deleted from the Panamanian ship registry in 1931 and, presumably, scrapped shortly after.